Spshreyas/spshreyas/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Skills
-- 🌱 I’m currently learning ... web design
+- 🌱 I’m currently learning ...
+EVERYTHING
 - 👯 I’m looking to collaborate on ... ece webinar
 - 🤔 I’m looking for help with ... scada
 - 💬 Ask me about ... anything